trauerj/Cars_price_Project/README.md

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
 Second, I removed the outliers using the interquartile range (iqr) $`(q1 -1.5*iqr) < data < (q3 + 1.5*iqr)`$

-After that i looked for the 21 most correlated features and made the models using just these features.
+After that I looked for the 21 most correlated features and made the models using just these features.

 I also split the data into train and test sets with a test size 20% in both scenario.